 - Oops!Something went wrong.Please try again later.

-Medtronic plc MDT has been gaining on a slew of product launches and regulatory approvals.
+Medtronic plc MDT is well poised for growth in the coming quarters, backed by a slew of product launches and regulatory approvals.
 Business recovery in the third quarter of fiscal 2021 and improvement in segmental performances buoy optimism as well.
 However, foreign-exchange fluctuations and a stiff competitive landscape are major downsides.

-The renowned medical technology, services and solutions provider has a market capitalization of $158.83 billion.
+This renowned medical technology, services and solutions provider has a market capitalization of $159.33 billion.
 The company projects 7.6% growth for the next five years and expects to witness continued improvements in its business.
-The company surpassed the Zacks Consensus Estimates in three of the trailing four quarters and missed the same in one, the average surprise being 59.12%.
+Medtronic surpassed the Zacks Consensus Estimate in three of the trailing four quarters and missed the same in one, the average surprise being 59.12%.

 Let’s delve deeper.